What is the Gettysburg College–Gilder Lehrman MA in American History?

-Each Pace–Gilder Lehrman course is led by a professor from the Gilder Lehrman Institute’s network of scholars.
+Each Gettysburg College–Gilder Lehrman course is led by a professor from the Gilder Lehrman Institute’s network of scholars.
 These eminent historians create syllabi and reading lists, present lectures, and hold live Q&A sessions.

 Each section of a course has an adjunct instructor to guide day-to-day course work and communication.
-These Pace University instructors are well versed in distance-learning best practices and are dedicated to student success.
+These instructors, referred to as section professors, are well versed in distance-learning best practices and are dedicated to student success.
 They assess all student work, prompt and moderate discussion boards, and help students with course material and questions.

 What is the workload for courses?

-The typical workload for online courses is five 1- to 2-page response papers, a 15-page research paper or project of equivalent length completed in stages during the semester, and weekly posts to course discussion boards.
+The typical workload for online courses is five 1– to 2–page response papers, a fifteen-page research paper or project of equivalent length completed in stages during the semester, and weekly posts to course discussion boards.
 (Note: Students must gain instructor approval to pursue the project option.)
-Reading assignments are approximately 50–150 pages per week, and consist of primary and secondary sources.
+Reading assignments are approximately 75–125 pages per week and consist of primary and secondary sources.
 Participants are also required to attend three of the five live Q&As led by the course’s lead scholar.

-When can I sign up for my thesis/capstone project course?
+When can I sign up for the Capstone in American History course?

-Students must complete 24 credits before they can sign up for the thesis/capstone project course.
+Students must complete twenty-four credits before they can sign up for the Capstone course.
+Email firstname.lastname@example.org for instructions on how to register for the course.

 Are lectures available to view at any time?

-Lectures are posted to Classes every Thursday and can be viewed asynchronously.
-Five live Q&A sessions are held with the course’s lead scholar over the course of the semester.
-Students are expected to attend (at least) three of these.
+Lectures are posted to the online learning platform every Thursday and can be viewed asynchronously.
+Five live Q&A sessions are held with the lead professor over the course of the semester.
+Students are expected to attend at least three of these.